How to Treat Yellow Stool: Gastroenterologist Explains.

 • Be compliant with the treatments prescribed by your doctor according to your specific liver condition.

 Sometimes, you may continue to experience yellow stool with your liver condition (especially with Gilbert’s syndrome).
-Usually, this is not a cause of concern, and you can live with it.
+Usually, this is not a cause for concern, and you can live with it.

 7- Pancreatic diseases.

 Acute and chronic pancreatitis leads to the destruction of the pancreatic tissue.
-Alcoholismo, pancreatic duct obstruction, and high blood lipid are common causes of pancreatitis.
+Alcoholism, pancreatic duct obstruction, and high blood lipid are common causes of pancreatitis.

-Damage to the pancreas decreases the digestive enzymes inside your digestive tract, leading to malabsorption syndrome (which in turn will cause diarrhea and yellow stool).
+Damage to the pancreas decreases the digestive enzymes inside your digestive tract, leading to malabsorption syndrome (which will cause diarrhea and yellow stool).

 Chronic yellow diarrhea and malabsorption are characteristic of Exocrine Pancreatic Insufficiency (EPI).
 EPI is a sequela of chronic pancreatitis.

-Tips to treat yellow stool due to pancreatic conditions:
+Tips for treating yellow stool due to pancreatic conditions:

 • Limit fat in your diet.